xl-huo/clibd_hyperbolic/README.md

 ```
 For more information about the hdf5 files, please check [DATA.md](DATA.md).

+You can also download the processed data by checking our [huggimgface repo](https://huggingface.co/datasets/bioscan-ml/bioscan-clibd)

 ### Download data for generating hdf5 files

 You can check [BIOSCAN-1M](https://github.com/zahrag/BIOSCAN-1M) and [BIOSCAN-5M](https://github.com/zahrag/BIOSCAN-5M) to download tsv files.
 But they are actually not necessary.